daitao/SAN/README.md

 >  python main.py  --model san --data_test MyImage  --save `save_name`  --scale 8 --n_resgroups 20 --n_resblocks 10 --n_feats 64 --reset --chop --save_results --test_only --testpath 'your path' --testset Set5  --pre_train ../model/SAN_BIX8.pt
 >
 ### 4. Results
-- Some of the test results can be downloaded.
+- Some of [the test results can be downloaded.](https://pan.baidu.com/s/1j0ZgfbGKyYZqsSCLOb3nUg)  Password:w3da

 ### 5. Citation
 If the the work or the code is helpful, please cite the following papers